OpenPIL/OpenPIL/README.md

 These are the instructions to install the OpenPIL AI locally and get started with analysing those Summary of Product Characteristics Documents (.pdf).

 ### Installation
 The OpenPIL AI is really easy install.
-Simple type the below command into your terminal.
+Simply type the below command into your terminal.

 ```
 pip install OpenPIL